 As an athlete, Williams attended Santa Ana College and ran track for the Dons, earning a scholarship to San Diego State University, where she earned her degree in criminal justice.
 From there, Williams earned her Master's degree in physical education at Azusa Pacific University.

-Jennifer and her husband, Travis Williams reside in Vista with their two children, Adeline and Austin.
+Jennifer resides in Vista with her two children, Adeline and Austin.